brunoocasali/swift-salada/README.md

 # Swift Salad

-This is just a simple app for my own good, where I used to learn more concepts about Swift but especially how to create an Swift app.
-This is my Hello World!
+This is just a simple app for my good, where I used to learn more concepts about Swift but especially how to create a Swift app.
+This is my Swift's Hello World app!

+With the Swift Salada you can:

+- Create pre-curated list of conversions you want to know (the values changes when you change the selected currency)
+- The pre-curated list are persisted locally, so you can close your app safely
+- Auto update the currency values when you open the app
+- Nice UI :shipit:
+- Tracks `EUR`, `GBP` and `USD` to `BRL`.

 ### Screenshots: